 Residency in Alabama: You have to be a full-time resident of Alabama.

-The Alabama Weatherization Assistance Program for instance provides assistance to households making up to 200 percent of the federal poverty level or roughly $60000 for a family of four.
+The Alabama Weatherization Assistance Program, for instance, assists households making up to 200 percent of the federal poverty level, or roughly $60000 for a family of four.

 Additional Requirements